sourcebot-dev/sourcebot/README.md

 ## Features
 - 💻 **One-command deployment**: Get started instantly using Docker on your own machine.
-- 🔍 **Multi-repo search**: Effortlessly index and search through multiple public and private repositories in GitHub or GitLab.
+- 🔍 **Multi-repo search**: Effortlessly index and search through multiple public and private repositories in GitHub, GitLab, or Gitea.
 - ⚡**Lightning fast performance**: Built on top of the powerful [Zoekt](https://github.com/sourcegraph/zoekt) search engine.
 - 📂 **Full file visualization**: Instantly view the entire file when selecting any search result.
 - 🎨 **Modern web app**: Enjoy a sleek interface with features like syntax highlighting, light/dark mode, and vim-style navigation